jackmaney/breakout-clone/README.md

 breakout-clone
 ==============

-Following along in the "Game Programming with Python and Pygame" course on Pluralsight
+Following along (sorta) in the "Game Programming with Python and Pygame" course on Pluralsight